Geospatial Data Science for Public Health Surveillance

 SIR with age-stratified contact information

-We extend the SIR model to allow the incorporation of age-stratified contact information, and the estimation of the spatio-temporal intensity for each population group
+We extend the SIR model to incorporate age-stratified contact information, and estimate the spatio-temporal intensity for each population group

 Contact matrix with the average number of contacts of individuals with different age groups